-Figure 16 shows the corona symmetrically elongated about the equator at solar minimum.
+Figure 17 shows the corona symmetrically elongated about the equator at solar minimum.
 During solar minimum active regions of the Sun are found at low latitudes causing the symmetrical elongation.
-In Figure 17 long streamers radiate outward ringing the corona during solar maximum.
+In Figure 18 long streamers radiate outward ringing the corona during solar maximum.
 These streamers are driven by active regions located at higher latitudes on the Sun.

-Figure 16 Corona during solar minimum (credit: NOAA)
+Figure 17 Corona during solar minimum (credit: NOAA)

-Figure 17 Corona during solar maximum (credit: skyandtelescope.org)
+Figure 18 Corona during solar maximum (credit: skyandtelescope.org)

-The large scale structure of the corona is dominated by coronal holes (Figure 18) and helmet streamers (Figure 19).
+Large-scale structures occurring in the corona include coronal holes (Figure 19) and helmet streamers (Figure 20).

-Figure 19 Helmet Streamers (source: Earth and Space Science)
+Figure 20 Helmet Streamers (source: Earth and Space Science)

-During solar minimum coronal holes typically found in the polar regions of the Sun while streamers are concentrated near the solar equatorial plane in a region known as the streamer belt.
+During solar minimum coronal holes are typically found in the polar regions of the Sun while streamers are concentrated near the solar equatorial plane in a region known as the streamer belt.

 When solar activity increases, polar coronal holes shrink and the streamer belt widens.
 Additional streamers, called pseudostreamers, also begin appearing at high solar latitudes outside the streamer belt.
-At solar maximum the Sun may be ringed by streamers as illustrated in Figure 20.
+At solar maximum the Sun may be ringed by streamers as illustrated in Figure 21.

-Figure 20 Streamers at Solar Maximum (source: Wikimedia commons)
+Figure 21 Streamers at Solar Maximum (source: Wikimedia commons)

-A more detailed diagram of the corona illustrating coronal holes and helmet streamers is shown in Figure 21.
+A more detailed diagram of the corona illustrating coronal holes and helmet streamers is shown in Figure 22.

-Figure 21 Structure of the Corona (source: Luhmann, Univ. of Calf.
+Figure 22 Structure of the Corona (source: Luhmann, Univ. of Calf.
 Berkeley)